Florida and Essential Critical Infrastructure Workers

 This list is advisory in nature.
 It is not, nor should it be considered, a federal directive or standard.
 Additionally, this advisory list is not intended to be the exclusive list of critical infrastructure sectors, workers, and functions that should continue during the COVID-19 response across all jurisdictions.
 Individual jurisdictions should add or subtract essential workforce categories based on their own requirements and discretion.”

 This leaves significant leeway for interpretation.
-Therefore, if you have any questions about whether employees may be considered essential, you should contact our Tampa employment lawyers at Lieser Skaff Alexander.
+Therefore, if you have any questions about whether employees may be considered essential, you should contact our Tampa employment lawyers at Lieser Skaff.
 We are here to help your business navigate through coronavirus-related legal issues, including those that are employee-related.
 Contact us today with your questions.
 We are open and conducting business-as-usual, with precautions.